VictoryIfebhor/github-action-sample/README.md

 # GitHub Actions

-This repo is an very simple example of using GitHub Actions.
+This repo is a very simple example of using GitHub Actions.